-As a precaution for COVID-19, students are expected to follow university policy of wearing a mask, frequent handwashing, stay home if you exhibit any COVID-19 symptoms, physical distance.
+As a precaution for all potential exposures, including COVID-19, students are expected to follow university policy or the policy required by the clinical site of wearing a mask, frequent handwashing, physical distance, and stay home if you exhibit any symptoms.
 In addition to these, follow any site-specific instructions or guidelines.